lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

          :alt: BeagleY-AI pinout

          BeagleY-AI pinout

+      Go to https://pinout.beagleboard.io/ to see an interactive version  of the figure.

 Choosing the simplest solution available enables you to move on quickly to addressing other system aspects.
 By exploring each connection type, you can